WebCabin/wcDocker/README.md

 ****
 # Basic Implementation #

-For more detailed information on the API, check out the [wiki](https://github.com/WebCabin/wcDocker/wiki).
+For more detailed information on the API, check out the wiki here: [https://github.com/WebCabin/wcDocker/wiki](https://github.com/WebCabin/wcDocker/wiki).

 Begin by creating an instance of the main docker window and assign it a DOM container element.
 Typically this would be the document body, but there is no restriction if you want to use a